 - Geo-thermal systems

 When determining whether your home has features that will increase its value, the best method is to survey the houses in your area to see how they stack up.
-Your living room may have a fireplace, but it probably won’t impact the value of your home if every house on the street has one, too.
-However, if your house is the only one in the neighborhood that has a private balcony off the master bedroom, you can bet that it will increase your home’s worth.
+Your living room may have a fireplace, but that probably won’t impact the value of your home if every house on the street has one, too.
+However, if your house is the only one in the neighborhood that has a private balcony off the primary bedroom, you can bet that it’ll increase your home’s worth.

 3. Home Age And Condition